 Use discount cards

 To get the most out of a city break, it’s worth buying a discount card which gives reduced or free admission to museums and sights, and often includes public transport too.
 Getting the Oslo Pass is a great way to save money in the capital, for example.
+See our guide on whether the Oslo Card is worth buying for your trip.

 Meanwhile the Bergen Card covers all the city’s buses, plus the light railway from the airport into the centre, as well as free or discounted admission to some of the city’s major attractions including the Fløibanen funicular and the KODE museums.